 Most Commonly Associated Effects

 Based on anecdotal feedback, cannabis sativa is known for its stimulating effects.
-It is often said to produce a 'mind high' that may increase creativity and focus and reduce anxiety.
+It is often said to produce a 'mind high' that may increase creativity and focus and reduce stress-related symptoms in some patients.

 How to Recognise Differences Between Indica and Sativa